azureprofessional/azure-concept/0000 - Governance/0250-Resource-Groups.md

 After the subscriptions are created, the resource groups should be planned.

-**In general, all the resources in your group should share the same lifecycle**.
+**In general, all the resources in your group should share the same lifecycle, are the same type (e.g. Storage Accounts, Network) or be used for the same service**.
 You deploy, update, and delete them together.
 If one resource, such as a database server, needs to exist on a different deployment cycle it should be in another resource group.
+A reason for resource groups per type is security, a network admin should manage all networks, but nothing else.
+Same for a storage admin.
+And sometimes you build a service with different components, and you change in the lifetime of the service some components.
+But for you, it is more important to you to have the service components together and therefore use a resource group for the service.
+In many cases, it would be useful to combine these types of resource groups, one for network and one for storage, another for a service and others for different products with the same lifecycle.

 General information about resource groups: